Aa Ammayi Gurinchi Meeku Cheppali: Plot

 Alekhya and Naveen slowly fall in love with each other.
-Alekhya's parents introduce Alekhya to Varun, the scientist son of a family friend, and someone they desire to be Alekhya's future husband.
-Varun actually ends up meeting Alekhya once more with Naveen as he was doing a minor role in Naveen's movie, though he eventually understands and is friendly about it.
+Alekhya's parents introduce Alekhya to Varun, the scientist son of a family friend, and someone they desire to be Alekhya's husband.
+Varun actually ends up meeting Alekhya once more as he plays a minor role in Naveen's movie, though he eventually understands and is friendly about it.
 Everything goes smoothly until one of her relatives spots her.
-This enrages Alekhya's parents and Alekhya gets mad that they suppressed her sister and her emotions which led her to her death.
+This enrages Alekhya's parents, and Alekhya gets mad that they suppressed her sister and her emotions, which led her to her death.
 She then decides to leave the house as her father believes a gossip circulated about her and Naveen.
 Alekhya decides to complete the film.

-After the film is completed, Naveen approaches Alekhya's parents and tells them that he really made a sincere attempt at honoring Akhila and Deepak, and thinks they will be touched as well.
-He promises that if their perspectives aren't changed, he will leave Alekhya alone forever and never show his face to them.
-Thus, they show up to the premiere.
+After the film is completed, Naveen approaches Alekhya's parents and tells them that he actually made a sincere attempt at honoring Akhila and Deepak and thinks they will be touched as well.
+He promises that if their perspectives do not change, he will leave Alekhya forever, never release the film, and never show his face to them.
+Thus, they show up to his film's premiere.
 Initially unfriendly, the movie begins to make them realize the mistakes they made.
-Naveen surprises them and tells them that he has included the shots from Akhila's reel in the film for some of the scenes and they emotionally break down.
-They tell Naveen and Alekhya that they are proud of both of them for the film and for giving a proper tribute to both Deepak and Akhila's lives.
-Naveen and Alekhya make their relationship official.
+Naveen surprises them and tells them that he has included the shots from Akhila's reel in the film for some of the scenes, and they emotionally break down.
+Finally, in the climax, he made the story a successful one by funding a new producer, "Fancy" Parmeshwar (by giving credit to him for approving his current film and who believed him at his earlier stage), to make his film by adding his life story and ended.
+The film becomes a huge hit, and Akhila receives a Filmfare Award and dedicates it to her parents.
+After watching the film, they tell Naveen and Alekhya that they are proud of both of them for the film and for giving a proper tribute to both Deepak and Akhila.
+Then, Naveen and Alekhya make their relationship official.